Legal Framework

 Private School Corporations

-Private School Corporations are corporations founded through the Private School Law of 1949 for the purpose of setting up private schools.
-There are approximately 5,500 of these corporations (as of 2014).
-They are classified in the same category as Public Interest Corporations under the tax law, and are under the jurisdiction of the Ministry of Education.
+Private School Corporations are entities established under the Private School Law of 1949 for the purpose of founding private schools.
+As of 2021, there are approximately 7,600 such corporations.
+They are classified as Public Interest Corporations under tax law and fall under the jurisdiction of the Ministry of Education.

 Religious Corporations

 Religious Corporations are religious organizations based on the Religious Corporation Law of 1951, and the main purpose of these organizations is “spreading religious doctrine, conducting ceremonial events, and working toward the enlightenment and cultivation of believers.”
-Their corporate approval process is under the jurisdiction of the Ministry of Education, but once they have been approved, Religious Corporations have no government oversight.
-These corporations number over 181,500 (as of December 2016), and they are the most numerous type of nonprofit corporation.
+Their corporate approval process is under the jurisdiction of the Ministry of Education, but once they have been approved, Religious Corporations are not subject to further government oversight.
+As of December 2022, there are over 179,000 Religious Corporations, making them the most numerous type of nonprofit corporation.